Automated accessibility testing

 There are many color contrast issues detected on the web page.
 As you learned in the color and contrast module, regular-sized text (less than 18pt / 24px) has a color contrast requirement of 4.5:1, while large-sized text (at least 18pt / 24px or 14pt / 18.5px bold) and essential icons must meet the 3:1 requirement.

-For the page title, the teal-colored text needs to meet the 3:1 color contrast requirement since it is large-sized text at 24px.
+For the page title, the teal-colored text needs to meet the 3:1 color contrast requirement since it's large-sized text at 24px.
 However, the teal buttons are considered regular-sized text at 16px bold, so they must meet the 4.5:1 color contrast requirement.

 In this case, we could find a teal color that was dark enough to meet 4.5:1, or we could increase the size of the button text to 18.5px bold and change the teal color value slightly.
-Either method will stay in line with the design aesthetics.
+Either method stays in line with the design aesthetics.

 All the gray text on the white background also fails for color contrast, except for the two largest headings on the page.
 This text must be darkened to meet the 4.5:1 color contrast requirements.

-The teal has been fixed and no longer fails.
+The teal is fixed and no longer fails.

-, has been given a color value of #008576 and the background remains #ffffff.
+The club name, Medical Mysteries Club, has been given a color value of #008576 and the background remains #ffffff.
 The updated color contrast ratio is 4.5:1.
-View full size screenshot.
+Click the image to view full-size.

 List items (<li>) are not contained within <ul> or <ol> parent elements.
 Screen readers require list items (<li>) to be contained within a parent <ul> or <ol> to be announced properly.